Harvox/Glacier-V-2/README.md

-# Glacier Script ❄️✨
+# GlacierV2 ❄️✨

 Welcome to **Glacier**!
-This advanced, feature-rich Roblox script is designed to enhance your gaming experience.
-Whether you're a developer looking to add exciting elements to your game or a player seeking an edge, Glacier has something for everyone! 🕹️💎
+This advanced, feature-rich Roblox script is designed to enhance your gaming experience. 🕹️💎

 ## Features 🌟